ADULT COMMUNITY EDUCATION PROGRAMS

 Weaving

-1:00pm - 4:00pm MA24-1B
+1:00pm - 4:00pm (beginner students) MA25-B

-Location: Meet in the Fiber Arts room
+Location: Fiber Arts Room

 Instructor: Melanie Abel

-will improve their knowledge of warping a loom, reading a draft and general weaving vocabulary.
+Students will improve their knowledge of warping a loom, reading a draft and general weaving vocabulary.
 The student will study and plan a project learning techniques and tricks that make weaving easer and fun.
-Projects will be chosen according to the skill level and interests of the
+Projects will be chosen according to the skill level and interests of the student with the goal of developing the use of technique, texture and color to achieve the desired effect.
+After weaving the project, the student will learn a variety of finishing techniques including wet finishing.
+To provide more individualized instruction, up to 9 advanced students are permitted per advanced class, and for the beginner students, up to 5 beginner students are permitted per beginner class.
+All classes and labs offered at Sorensen are adult (age 18+).

 Pottery Open Lab